+This guide was written and compiled by Krista Nordback at the Transportation Research and Education Center (TREC) at Portland State University with additional support from the Institute for Sustainable

+Solutions.

-This guide was written and compiled by Krista Nordback at TREC at Portland State University with support from the Institute for Sustainable Solutions.
-In addition to borrowing heavily from FHWA's Traffic Monitoring Guide, we are grateful for input, comments and guidance from members of the TRB Bicycle and Pedestrian Data Subcommittee, including the following individuals: Sirisha Kothuri, Portland State University; Liz Stolz, Sprinkle Consulting; Thomas Götschi, University of Zurich; Shawn Turner, Texas Transportation Institute; Mohamed Elesawey, Ain Shams University ; Steven Jessberger, FHWA; and Jeremy Raw, FHWA.
+In addition to borrowing heavily from FHWA's Traffic Monitoring Guide, we are grateful for input, comments and guidance from members of the TRB Bicycle and Pedestrian Data Subcommittee, including the following individuals: Sirisha Kothuri, Portland State University; Liz Stolz, Sprinkle Consulting; Thomas Götschi, University of Zurich; Shawn Turner, Texas Transportation Institute; Mohamed Elesawey, Ain Shams University; Steven Jessberger, FHWA; and Jeremy Raw, FHWA.
 If you have comments or suggestions for the guide, please email Krista Nordback at the University of North Carolina, Chapel Hill.